-Automatic engine stop-start controls can sense sleeper compartment temperature and automatically turn the engine on to run climate control when the sleeper becomes too warm or cold.
+Automatic engine stop-start systems keep sleeper compartment temperature within a preset range.
+When sensors detect that the temperature is out of range, the engine is automatically turned on to run climate control for a set period.
 Similar controls can also keep locomotive engines warm.
-Fuel savings using this technology are minimal in extreme temperatures.
-The extra starts also add to engine wear and may disturb the driver's sleep.
+This technology reduces but does not eliminate idling, and fuel savings may be minimal in extreme temperatures.
+The extra starts may also disturb the driver's sleep.

 The U.S. Environmental Protection Agency’s (EPA) Clean Diesel Program provides financial support for some idle reduction projects.
 The program includes grants and rebates funded under the Diesel Emissions Reduction Act (DERA).
 EPA's SmartWay program offers a list of Verified Idle Reduction Technologies.